tomkelly111/Beansters/README.md

 #### Confirmations
 The site offers users confirmations and feedback throughout to ensure the user knows what they are doing.
 There are confirmations for logging in, logging out, adding or editing a post (notifying the user that their post will appear once it has been approved) and adding a comment (same as for a post).
 When a user chooses to delete a post a modal will appear asking them if they are sure they want to delete as this cannot be undone.

+#### Search
+The site has a search function which allows users to search for coffee shops.
+Once a search is completed matching posts are displayed and the user can click in to read more.
+If there are no results, this is displayed and the user is invited to add the coffee shop themselves.

 ## Functionality